e-freak/ngSharepoint/README.md

 # ngSharepoint
-ngSharepoint is an Angular Library which provides access to the Sharepoint API
+ngSharepoint is an Angular Library which provides access to the Sharepoint JSOM API.